-- The power sunroof switch can remain active for up to approximately ten minutes after the vehicles ignition is placed to the Off position.
-Opening either front door will cancel this feature. - This feature is programmable using the Uconnect® System.
-Refer to "Uconnect® Settings" in "Understanding Your Instrument Panel" for further information.
+- The power sunroof switch can remain active in Accessory Delay for up to approximately ten minutes after the vehicles ignition is placed to the Off position.
+Opening either front door will cancel this feature. - This feature is programmable using the Uconnect System.
+Refer to "Uconnect Settings" in "Understanding Your Instrument Panel" for further information.